Digicreon/Vik/README.md

     * "**fill**": The *target* node's content is deleted, and then the *source* node is placed inside the *target* node.
     * "**copy**": The *target* node's content is deleted, and then the content of the *source* node is copied inside the *target* node.
 It's the slowest strategy.
 * "**callbacks**": It is possible to configure Vik in order to execute some functions before and/or after fetching a page.
 A common usage may be to display a "spinning wheel" before fetching the page, to let the user know something is going on, and then remove it after the page has been fetched.
-    * "pre callback" is executed before fetching, "post callback" is executed after.
+    * The "pre callback" is executed before fetching a page.
-    * The "post callback" is called during Vik's initialization, and after that, each time a new page is fetched.
+    * The "post callback" is executed after a page has been fetched.
+It is also called during Vik's initialization and, after that, each time a new page is fetched.
 So if you need to initialize some front-end Javascript libraries, it is the right place to do it.
+* "**events**": Similarly to callbacks, your code can bind to `vik:preLoad` and `vik.postLoad` events, to be executed before and after fetching a page.
+    * `vik:preLoad` is triggered before fetching a page (but after "pre callback" execution).
+If the event is canceled at least once (see below), the page will not be loaded.
+    * `vik:postLoad` is triggered when Vik is initialized, and after a page has been fetched.
+This event is not cancelable.

 ## 3. Configuration
 ### 3.1 General configuration